 In my opinion, configuration is the utmost important part of the onboarding process of any software solution.
 It's by far my favourite subject, and my team is passionate about providing our clients with best-in-class expertise and tools to guide them through the process of defining how they want the system to work for them.

-With time, many years of combined experience, knowledge acquired through our clients' business needs, and a few lessons learned, we changed how we roll out the SOLABS QM10 solution for our clients.
+With time, many years of combined experience, knowledge acquired through our client's business needs, and a few lessons learned, we changed how we roll out the SOLABS QM10 solution for our clients.

-When we realized that, our mission became to configure the system so that someone who goes in once or twice a year, like the CEO for example, or people that will just go in to complete training, just need to click once or twice to have the right information on their screen.
-We want to make sure they're able to navigate through it very easily.
+When we realized that our mission was to configure the system so that someone who goes in once or twice a year, like the CEO for example, or people that will just go in to complete training, just need to click once or twice to have the right information on their screen.
+We need to make sure they're able to navigate through it very easily.
 We want them to say wow, that was simple!

 From a business perspective, we also want to avoid clients not rolling out the system to a large community of users or even changing systems because their end-users aren’t happy with our system.
-The survival and growth of our business model is directly impacted by customer success, which means that if our users aren’t happy with our system, our business will not be successful.
+The survival and growth of our business model are directly impacted by customer success, which means that if our users aren’t happy with our system, our business will not be successful.

 With that being said, we have seen our user base and system adoption grow immensely since we changed the way we see and handle configuration, even with clients that have been with us for many years.